wq/wq/docs/app/model.js.md

 #### `[model].filter(filter, [any])`

-`filter()` retrieves all objects that match the specified filter, whick should be key-value mapping of one or more fields to filter on.
+`filter()` retrieves all objects that match the specified filter, which should be key-value mapping of one or more fields to filter on.
 Fields can be existing fields on the item in the list, or the names of attribute `functions` provided to the model constructor.
 The `any` argument specifies whether to return items matching any of the filter values (`true`) or only those matching all of the filter values (`false`, default).

-If not all of the data for the model is stored locally (i.e. `partial` is set), then `filter()` will automatically query the server regardless of if any items might found localy.
+If not all of the data for the model is stored locally (i.e. `partial` is set), then `filter()` will automatically query the server regardless of if any items might found locally.
 This behavior can be disabled by setting `localOnly` to true.

 ```javascript
 // Filter on existing field